Emily Cain

-Emily Ann Cain (born March 29, 1980) is an American politician from Maine and Executive Director of EMILY's List.
+Emily Ann Cain (born March 29, 1980) is an American politician from Maine and executive director of EMILY's List.
 A member of the Democratic Party, Cain served in the Maine Senate from 2012 to 2014, representing the 30th district which includes part of Penobscot County.
 She was previously a member of the Maine House of Representatives from 2004 to 2012, where she served as Minority Leader from 2008 to 2010 and as House Chair of the Appropriations & Financial Affairs Committee from 2010 to 2012.

 Cain was the 2014 and 2016 Democratic nominee for the U.S. House of Representatives for Maine's 2nd congressional district.
 She lost both elections to Republican Bruce Poliquin.

 Early life, education and career

 Emily Cain was born in Louisville, Kentucky, but moved to the south side suburbs of Chicago, Illinois before the age of one.
 Her father, who has been working in the shoe business since he was 14 years old, ran stores for Florsheim Shoes and later worked for G.H.
 Bass & Co. in Maine.
 Her mother is a sign-language interpreter and educator.
 Cain lived in Illinois until age nine, and then moved to Lawrenceville, New Jersey, graduating from Lawrence High School and then moving to Maine with her family at the age of eighteen.

 Cain attended the University of Maine and has lived in Orono since 1998.
 She received her Bachelor of Music Education in 2002, graduating with highest honors from the UMaine Honors College.
 In 2004, Cain graduated from Harvard University, receiving her Master of Education in Higher Education.
 As of 2017, she was pursuing a Ph.D. in Public Policy from the University of Maine.

 Cain worked at the University of Maine for more than a decade in the Honors College as the Coordinator of Advancement.
 After UMaine, she worked as a consultant for Jobs for Maine's Graduates, a private non-profit education and workforce training program.

-After the 2016 elections, Cain became the Chief Strategy Officer of HistoryIT, a Maine-based technology and services company focused on digital archives.
+After the 2016 elections, she became the chief strategy officer of HistoryIT, a Maine-based technology and services company focused on digital archives.

-On June 15, 2017, Cain was hired as the executive director for EMILY's List, a national organization which works to support pro-choice Democratic women running for elected office.
+On June 15, 2017, Cain was hired as the executive director of EMILY's List, a national organization which works to support pro-choice Democratic women running for elected office.